dcravic/Stockpiler/README.md

 - CSV TXT file of contents
 - A copy of the stockpile image grabbed by Stockpiler

+# Google Spreadsheet export
+To export the data to a Google Spreadsheet, Stockpiler is using the library gspread (https://docs.gspread.org/en/latest/index.html).
+It requires a Google API key (JSON file), which content should be place in the "google_api_key.json" file (do not overwrite the file itself).
+To do so, please follow these steps:
+ - Enable API Access:
+ 	- Head to Google Developers Console (https://console.developers.google.com/) and create a new project
+ 	- Once the project is created, click on the button "+ ENABLE APIS AND SERVICES"
+ 	- Search for "Google Drive API", and enable it.
+This is to allow access to the spreadsheet.
+ 	- Search for "Google Sheets API" and enable it.
+This is to read and write on the spreadsheet.
+ - Go to “APIs & Services > Credentials” and choose “Create credentials > Service account key”.
+ - Fill out the form
+ - Click “Create” and “Done”.
+ - Press “Manage service accounts” above Service Accounts.
+ - Press on ⋮ near recently created service account and select “Manage keys” and then click on “ADD KEY > Create new key”.
+ - Select JSON key type and press “Create”.

+The "google_api_key.json" on the project contains 2 custom variables, if erased please add them again:
+ - "owner_email": "username@gmail.com",
+ - "allow_afterinit_edit": false

+"owner_email": allows the user with that email to gain ownership of the spreadsheet during it's first initialization.
+"allow_afterinit_edit": To set to 'true' or 'false'.
+Stockpiler allows to filter items detected.
+If some items are filter during the creation of the spreadsheet (or later manually deleted), if the filtered item is detected while using Stockpiler, and if set to 'true' a new row will be added for the missing item.

 Stockpiler runs each stockpile "grab" as a separate thread, so you do not have to wait for one to complete before initiating the next